The Respondent alleged that

 guest in any way.
 However, by definition of making the post, the

-Claimant had breached company 'Social Media policy'.
+Respondent had deemed the Claimant to have breached company 'Social Media policy'.

 A breach of company social